codeonlyjs/cogent/templates/fullstack/readme.md

 * the live-reload script is added
 * other string replacements as configured in `server.js`

+In production mode:

-In production mode, the client app is built/bundled using Vite and the server serves the `client/dist` folder it produces.
+* the client app is built/bundled using Vite
+* the server serves the `client/dist` folder.
 The node_modules folder isn't served in production mode.

+## Server Side Rendering

+The project is configured to support server side rendering but it is disabled by default.

+To enable SSR change the `ssr` setting in `./server/config.js` to true.

+Note: server side rendering is a complex topic - see the CodeOnly documentation for more information.